-Four Winds Easter Festival is a truly inspiring experience, one that elevates all the senses and creates harmony between us and the natural world, drawing us together in community, in music.
+Four Winds Festival is a truly inspiring experience, one that elevates all the senses and creates harmony between us and the natural world, drawing us together in community, in music.

 Live Music in Nature

-Two days in the
+Three days in

 Leaning back on the lawns of the Sound Shell natural amphitheatre, senses open to the musical and ecological soundscape, the audience soaks up layers of spectacular musicianship, artistic collaborations, occasional birdsong and breezes in the surrounding trees.
 It is as soothing visually as it is aurally; shadows and light move across the white sails of the Sound Shell which float above the stage, backdropped by still water, orchestras and voices project around the bush site.

-Concerts in the Windsong Pavillion
+Concerts in the Windsong Pavilion

 Intimate concerts and recitals are presented in the beautiful Windsong Pavilion, a performance space of profound acoustic expression.
 Structurally mimetic of the surrounding spotted gums, the space invites nature to flow into its oak lined hall, the huge glass doors opening out to the surrounding bush.
 This is the space where audiences experience up-close and personal performances from composers, pianists, string ensembles, singers, didgeridoo players, storytellers… the list is endless.